What is Art History?

 Third and fourth years

 In third and fourth years students have the opportunity to specialise in areas that are particular interest to them.
-In third year they can chose from a range of options that may include for example:
+In third year they can choose from a range of options that may include:

 - Antiquity and Innovation in Early Medieval Art